mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 ## Rendering Posts

 Each individual post is rendered at `src/routes/posts/[slug].svelte`.
-You'll notice the `load` function fetches the post by slug, and then dynamically imports the appropriate .md file.
+You'll notice it has a page endpoint to get the post metadata, and then a corresponding `load` function to dynamically import the markdown as a Svelte component.

 There are some basic meta tags setup for SEO and social media sharing, including a generated open graph image (courtesy of [og-image.vercel.app](https://og-image.vercel.app)).